Ost99/garo_wallbox/README.md

 ### Install using HACS (recomended)
 If you do not have HACS installed yet visit https://hacs.xyz for installation instructions.
-In HACS go to the Integrations section hit the big + at the bottom right and search for **Garo Wallbox**.
+In HACS open the top-right menu and select custom repositories Enter https://github.com/Ost99/garo_wallbox and selecty type "Integration"

 ### Install manually
 Clone or copy this repository and copy the folder 'custom_components/garo_wallbox' into '<homeassistant config>/custom_components/garo_wallbox'